MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 2.1.2 POST-method to extmedialib/v1/update/(?P<id>[\d]+)
 This function updates the complete image including metadata.
 The given wordpress-id remains unchanged.
 Only the image-files that belong to that wordpress-id will be updated.
 All image sub-sizes will be regenerated.
 All metadata will be updated according to the EXIF-data in the provided image.
 To complete the update process it is required to set the fields 'title', 'caption', 'alt_text' and 'description' with the standard REST-API-methods (see above).
 The function 'update_meta' is included.

 Note on image resizing: Wordpress sets the standard resize quality to 82%.
 A setting of 100% was tested but with that the image-files were rather big.
 The setting may be changed in the PHP-code only.
 Up to now there is now administration panel for the settings of this plugin.
+A programatical setting was added for that in version 0.0.18.

 Note on image size: Wordpress scales all images with pixel length (long side) greater than 2560 pixels down to this size.
 The bigger images will be stored in the ../uploads-directory but NOT used for the wordpress pages.
 So, it is not useful to upload images bigger than 2560 pixels.
 This may be changed by setting the 'big_image_size_threshold' by a dedicated hook.
 This is out of scope of this plugin.